 Author: Art Peterson

 Summary: This short article illustrates the ways in which a teacher can engage her colleagues in professional learning and provides examples of classroom activities that built connections between EL students, their parents and their community.
 Engaging students in creating digital movies to document the history of discrimination along with the impact of the Civil Rights Movement, Katie McKay encouraged students to consider how agents of change have been successful in securing individual rights.
-This multimodal, multi-disciplinary piece could be helpful for new teacher leaders or those finding themselves seeking ways to create authentic intersections with their colleagues and their English speaking and ELL students built upon respect for all learners.
+This multimodal, multi-disciplinary piece could be helpful for new teacher leaders or those finding themselves seeking ways to create authentic intersections with their colleagues and their English speaking and EL students built upon respect for all learners.